+IN LIBERIA AFRICA

-IN LIBERIA, AFRICA A native chained by the neck and forced to work on the roads.
+A native chained by the

+neck and forced to work

+on the roads

-IN GEORGIA, U. S. A. Chained by the neck in a Muscogee County chain gang camp.
+IN GEORGIA, U.S.A.
+Chained by the neck in a Muscogee County chain gang camp.
+Photo by John L. Spivak tropic sun beat upon it.
+His tongue was dry, thick, swollen.
+It was hard to breathe.

-head ached.
+He became dizzy.
+He opened his mouth for air.
+Perspiration ran down his chest and legs.
+The striped suit clung to him.
+His head ached.
 A mosquito entered through the air hole and fastened on his neck despite his spasmodic jerks to dislodge it.
 Flies whirred and droned about his head.